shihuade/Conformance-Test-Openh264/README.md

 -   Codec

-	openh264 codec: encoder, decoder and configure file layerXX.cfg welsenc.cfg,
+        1. openh264 codec: encoder, decoder and configure file layerXX.cfg welsenc.cfg;
-	JM decoder,JSVM decoder and bit stream extractor  for multilayer test, downsample and cropper for those non multiple of 16 resolution sequence,
+        2. JM decoder,JSVM decoder and bit stream extractor  for multilayer test;
+        3. downsample and cropper for those resolution are non multiple of 16
-	for how to	update your test codec,please go to section  "how to update you test codec"
+        4. for how toupdate your test codec,please go to section  "how to update you test codec"

 -   FinalResult